Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Methods

 \section{Methods}

-As elaborated in Section \ref{sec_intro}, we will use computational methods to model the growth of biofilms and their mechanical interactions with the porous metamaterials in a predefined simulation box.
-We then combine the material representation of the porous structure parameterized based on our defined numerical experiments and combine the simulation framework with the Bayesian optimization methods for iterative searching for a better porous structure with better biofilm transport properties.
+As elaborated in Section \ref{sec_intro}, we will use IbM to model the growth of biofilms and their mechanical interactions with the porous metamaterials in a predefined simulation box. {Here, the term ``metamaterials'' stand for mechanically architectured scaffolds that are employed to control the biomass transport at the ``film-scale''.} We then combine the BO methods together with the material representation of the porous structure parameterized based on our defined numerical experiments and the simulation framework to iteratively search for optimal porous structures that enhance biofilm transport properties.

-The general schematic of this study is represented in Figure \ref{fig1}: one begins with an inspiration from a natural phenomenon: biofilms mostly grow in confined systems \cite{pnas_activesurface}, then one can define a porous structure that allows the biofilm to grow within to mimic this phenomenon (Figure \ref{fig1} \textbf{A}).
-What follows is one can then run the simulation initiated by parametrized materials representation (Figure \ref{fig1} \textbf{B}) for coupling with Bayesian optimization (Figure \ref{fig1} \textbf{C}).
-The coupling is enabled by ``variable passing'' between the simulation and optimization: the simulation takes the materials' representation as input and outputs the biofilm transport properties as the objective to input to the optimization, where the optimization algorithm updates the new materials' representation as its output for an iterative loop.
-This iterative searching will eventually propose an optimal structure (Figure \ref{fig1} \textbf{D}).
-By characterizing the design space obtained in the optimization (Figure \ref{fig1} \textbf{C}) and comparing the observation from these simulations, one can then propose explanations for the optimal structures and identify new mechanisms of biofilm transport physics (Figure \ref{fig1} \textbf{E}).
+The general schematic of this study is represented in Figure \ref{fig1}.
+We are inspired by a natural phenomenon: biofilms mostly grow in confined systems \cite{pnas_activesurface}, hence we construct porous structures that allow the biofilm to grow within to mimic this phenomenon (Figure \ref{fig1} \textbf{A}).
+To determine the optimal porous structures for biofilm growth, we then run the simulations initiated by parameterized materials representation (Figure \ref{fig1} \textbf{B}) for coupling with BO (Figure \ref{fig1} \textbf{C}).
+The coupling is enabled by ``variable passing'' between the simulation and optimization: the simulation takes the materials' representation as input and outputs the biofilm transport properties as the objective for optimization; the optimization algorithm then updates and outputs the new materials' representation for an iterative loop.
+This iterative search will eventually propose an optimal design (Figure \ref{fig1} \textbf{D}).
+By characterizing the design space obtained in the optimization (Figure \ref{fig1} \textbf{C}) and comparing the observation from these simulations, we then propose explanations for the optimal structures and identify new mechanisms of biofilm transport physics (Figure \ref{fig1} \textbf{E}).

-In the following subsections, we first briefly introduce the basic formulation of our computational methods of individual-based modeling, and then the basic mathematical formulation of Bayesian optimization.
-Eventually, we briefly introduce the designed formulation of different formulated problems for porous membranes, lattice metamaterials, and nonconvex porous media, respectively.
+In the following subsections, we first briefly introduce the basic formulation of our computational methods of IbM and the basic mathematical formulation of BO.
+We also briefly introduce the different numerical experiments of biofilm growth for porous membranes, lattice metamaterials, and nonconvex porous media, respectively.